Free Houston Museums

-The Menil Collection--a local treasure, global destination and one of the top free attractions in Houston--opened to the public in June 1987 to house the art collection of philanthropists John and Dominique de Menil.
+The Menil Collection--a local treasure, global destination, and one of the top free attractions in Houston--opened to the public in June 1987 to house the art collection of philanthropists John and Dominique de Menil.
 Widely considered one of the greatest of the twentieth century, the collection consists of more than 16,000 works dating from the Paleolithic era to the present day.

 Rothko Chapel is a serene place to meditate in the middle of Houston's Museum District near The Menil Collection.
 Founded by John and Dominque de Menil (of Menil Collection fame), Rothko is a non-denominational chapel and exhibit space for modern art that draws thousands of visitors each year.

 Dubbed the Garage Mahal, the Art Car Museum is unlike anything you've ever imagined.
-It's the only place you'll find the antennae and wing-cloaked Roachster or the Honda motorcycle that has been transformed into a shiny red rolling stiletto art car.
+It's the only place you'll find the antennae and wing-cloaked Rochester or the Honda motorcycle that has been transformed into a shiny red rolling stiletto art car.

 Houston's Contemporary Arts Museum focuses on showing new work from national and international artists.
-In addition to hosting exhibits, the CAMH also offers lectures, special programs and a stellar shop chock-full of unique books and gifts.
+In addition to hosting exhibits, the CAMH also offers lectures, special programs, and a stellar shop chock-full of unique books and gifts.

-Open and free to the public, the Moody Center for the Arts is dedicated to trans-disciplinary collaboration in the arts, sciences and humanities, and establishes a new arts district on the campus as it stands close by the distinguished Shepherd School of Music and the permanent James Turrell Twilight Epiphany Skyspace.
+Open and free to the public, the Moody Center for the Arts is dedicated to trans-disciplinary collaboration in the arts, sciences, and humanities, and establishes a new arts district on the campus as it stands close by the distinguished Shepherd School of Music and the permanent James Turrell Twilight Epiphany Skyspace.

-See the work of local and national artists who focus on using materials like fiber, metal, glass, clay and wood at the Houston Center for Contemporary Craft.
+See the work of local and national artists who focus on using materials like fiber, metal, glass, clay, and wood at the Houston Center for Contemporary Craft.
 Located next door to Lawndale Art Center, the HCCC has innovative exhibits and unique gifts in the Asher Gallery.
 Admission is always free.

 Located in the Museum District, the Lawndale Art Center is a staple of Houston's art scene.
 Four galleries are contained in the art deco structure, which serves as a backdrop for annually changing exhibits and events like Dia de los Muertos and The Big Show.